devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/architecture.md

 - Snapshot rendering uses typed application data; it must not inject stored strings as markup.
 - Phase 1 creation is anonymous and stores `owner_subject` as `NULL`.
 Later authenticated ownership, if added, uses an opaque application subject that is not returned by the public API.
 - Revocation and expiry are represented in the schema even if the first POC only uses expiry.
+- Public `/dapi` access executes untrusted C code and requires authentication, rate/resource limits, and an enabled process sandbox; Nginx alone is not a security boundary.

 ## Decisions deferred from the POC